 A: To prevent the battery from over charge damage, stop charge after the standard 12V battery is up to 14.6V.

-Please Don’t Gloss Over the Data, If You Can Find it!
+Read the Data, If You Can Find it…

-Upon perusing their glossy web site, which, marketing wise, suggests these batteries can be dropped into any situation or application, I could not find the charge guidance anywhere.
-I have removed the brand from the wording in the image as my point here is not to attack the brand but to point out that you may NOT be getting all the facts on a manufacturers web site and to please DO YOUR HOMEWORK.
+Upon perusing their glossy web site, which, marketing wise, suggests these batteries can be dropped into any situation or application, we could not find the charge guidance anywhere.
+I have removed the brand from the wording in the image as my point here is not to attack the brand but to point out that you may not be getting all the facts on a manufacturers web site and to please, DO YOUR HOMEWORK.

 Here are the important bullet points from their charge guidance: